gcastillom90/gcastillo-website/content/publication/conference-paper11/index.md

 ---
-title: 'Data-Driven Latent Space Representation for Robust Bipedal Locomotion Learning'
+title: 'MELP: Model Embedded Linear Policies for Robust Bipedal Hopping'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Raghav Soni
   - Guillermo A. Castillo
-  - Bowen Weng
-  - Wei Zhang
+  - Lokesh Krishna
   - Ayonga Hereid
+  - Shishir Kolathaya
 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'